digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ## Issue Reporting Guidelines

 - If you're not yet a member of our DigAnt Café slack community, you can easily [join here](https://digantcafe-slack.digipolis.be).
-- Use the [#acpaas-ui channel](https://digantcafe.slack.com/messages/CDDLYJU65/) on slack to ask questions about using ACPaaS UI.
+- Use the [#acpaas-ui channel](https://digantcafe.slack.com/messages/CDDLYJU65/) on slack to ask questions about using Antwerp UI.
-- Use the [#acpaas-ui-ngx channel][acpaas-ui-ngx] on slack to discuss changes to the ACPaaS UI code itself.
+- Use the [#acpaas-ui-ngx channel][acpaas-ui-ngx] on slack to discuss changes to the Antwerp UI code itself.
 - Use [GitHub Issues][github-issues] to report bugs, request features, ask policy questions or propose policy changes.

-> Note: policy questions are about the way ACPaaS UI is developed and released, or about its architecture.
+> Note: policy questions are about the way Antwerp UI is developed and released, or about its architecture.
 We use github issues to have a public archive of these discussions.
 >
 > Maintainers: check the [issue handling guidelines](./guidelines/ISSUES.md) for how to handle reported issues.